 In the end, I came to the belief that many of these groups are either complete scams or at best low quality companies that are more likely to either not deliver or under-deliver on what they sold you.
 The more companies that I looked into and the more research I did, the less positive each company sounded.
 The BBB website was filled with complaints, numerous people posting on various platforms about their negative experiences with one of the groups, and just the general shadiness of some of the interactions I had with some of the people left me reeling.

 After the first half-dozen or so of these contacts, I decided to write a blog post about my experiences with these cold-call artists.
 You can read the original post here if you like.
 For a while, I kept the post updated as I was contacted by more and more people about a growing variety of services.
 But then I realized there was a problem with this approach.
 Updating my blog did not move my original post to reflect the updates in my blog section.
 It stayed on the list based on its original posting date.
 As a result, I have now decided to create a page on my website dedicated to detailing my experiences with these different groups and salespeople so that others may more easily find this information should they be contacted by any of these people in the future.

 Disclaimer: What follows are details of my experiences with the people and companies listed.
 This is in no way slander, libel, or anything other than fact.
-While some, if not all, of these companies may be very legit companies, my interactions with them were not positive, my research into them did not yield positive findings at the time, and I concluded that I would not do business with them based on a variety of factors, many of which have been detailed below.
+While some, if not all, of these companies may be very legit companies, my interactions with them were not always positive, my research into them did not frequently yield positive findings at the time, and often I concluded that I would not do business with them based on a variety of factors, many of which have been detailed below.